gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

     1. The use case starts when the player performs the gesture mapped to block breaking.
     2. The system deconstructs the block.
     3. <mark style="background: #BBFABBA6;">Include (Request tile update)</mark>
+    4. If the system verifies that the tile of the block is leaking.
+       1. The system explicitly removes the tile from known leaks.
 - **Alternative Flows**
     - None
 - **Post-Conditions**: The map floor is present where the block was located.